wintechis/sparqledit/app/README.md

     * SPARQL endpoint (accessibility and SPARQL/Update support)
     * input cell content (RDF datatype conformance)
   * load/save multiple view configs at the same time
-* Solid
-  * better UI for up-/downloading views to/from Solid Pod
+* Solid: better UI for up-/downloading views to/from Solid Pod

 ### Ideas for new features
 * Algorithm
   * examine support for named graphs (FROM NAMED)
-  * test editing of object URIs
 * Graph visualization of query triple patterns
   * show edited table cell as leaf node in graph
-* View uppdate permissions/restrictions
+* View update permissions/restrictions
   * define variables where updates are (not) permitted in the view config
   * SPARQL view ontology extension
   * HTML input controls are rendered read-only